 A total of 600 points can be earned (350 from the lecture and 250 from the lab).
 There will be NO opportunities for extra credit.
-Exams may be curved to the second highest grade earned, however if more than one person earns 100 there will be no curve applied.
-The overall course will NOT be curved.
+Exams may be curved to the second highest grade earned depending on the class average.
 Course grades are determined from total point accumulation (lecture + lab) at the end of the semester.
 At times it may be necessary to normalize the grades earned between lab sections, however this is rare.
 Final letter grades will be assigned according to the following grading scale: